Demographics of Portugal: Metropolitan areas and agglomerations

-As of 2001 Census, Portugal had two significant agglomerations: Lisbon Metropolitan Region (3.34 million inhabitants) and Northern Littoral Urban-Metropolitan Region (or Porto Metropolitan Agglomeration) with 2.99 million people, the later with a polycentric nature.
-These broader agglomerations are distinct from the political metropolitan areas of Lisbon and Porto – Grande Área Metropolitana de Lisboa (2,9 million) and Grande Área Metropolitana do Porto (1,7 million).
-Together they hold 45% of the total population.
+As of 2024, Portugal had two significant agglomerations: the political metropolitan areas of Lisbon and Porto – Grande Área Metropolitana de Lisboa (3.0 million) and Grande Área Metropolitana do Porto (1.8 million).
+Together they host 44.87% of the total population.

 Largest urban areas

 When considering the number of inhabitants in consistent single urban areas, de facto cities in mainland Portugal, per the new with increased density of human-created structures, and excluding suburban and rural areas, Portugal has two cities with about one million inhabitants each (Lisbon and Porto), ten others with more than 50,000 inhabitants and 14 cities with populations between 20,000 and 40,000 inhabitants.

-Note: the following table does not include cities in the Portuguese islands of Madeira and Azores in mid-Atlantic Ocean.

 Largest cities

-Portugal has 151 localities with city status (cidade).
+Portugal has 151 localities with national city status (cidade).
 Every city is included into a municipality (município).
 This is a list of population by city, which means that it refers to the number of inhabitants in the city proper, excluding inhabitants from the same municipality but living outside the urban area of the city in other civil parishes (freguesias) of the municipality.
-In some cases, the entire municipality and the city proper cover the same territory.
+In some cases (e.g. Lisbon), the entire municipality and the city proper cover the same territory.

 Largest municipalities by population

-Denotes the number of inhabitants in the municipality area; area is in km2; only for populations of over 100,000 inhabitants.
+The following table lists the largest Portuguese municipalities by population as of 2024.
+The land area is expressed in km2 and only municipalities with populations of over 100,000 inhabitants are listed.
+The 26 listed municipalities account for 46.15% of the country's population and for only 5.14% of its total land area.